Ivorforce/Hackintosh-Z590i-Vision-D-Rocket-Lake-RX-6xxx/Readme.md

 I am not uploading kexts, drivers and the likes, but it should be easy to reconstruct my build from the documentation with reasonings I provide.

-- Set up BIOS (as detailed below), (or like [here](https://github.com/SchmockLord/Gigabyte-Z590i-Vision-D-11900k) or [here](https://www.tonymacx86.com/threads/guide-oc-monterey-z590i-gigabyte-vision-d-i9-11900k-amd-rx6600.317472/))
+- Set up BIOS (as detailed below)
 - Follow [Open Core Tutorials](https://dortania.github.io/OpenCore-Install-Guide/) until you get to the EFI parts.
 - Copy `config.plist` from this repo, place it as `EFI/OC/config.plist`.
 - Run [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) with model `MacPro7,1` on it (needs to be this model because of Secure Boot and DRM).
-- Download Kexts as detailed below.
-If you make changes, use [ProperTree](https://github.com/corpnewt/ProperTree) cmd+r to reassemple your references in `config.plist`.
+- Download Kexts as detailed below (from their respective websites, except UTBMap which I provide).
 - Follow the rest of the [Open Core Tutorials](https://dortania.github.io/OpenCore-Install-Guide/) to install and use macOS.
 - Boot into recovery and run `csrutil enable` there.
+- Because you have no builtin display, I recommend using [MonitorControl](https://github.com/MonitorControl/MonitorControl) for working brightness buttons.
-- Let me know if you fix one of the issues!
+- Let me know if you have any questions, and feel free to contribute!

 ### References